jquinby/jekyll-now/about.md

 ---
 Completed, most recent at the top:

+_The Lonely Man of Faith_, Joseph Soloveitchik
+_The Genesee Diary_, Henri Nouwen
 _Essays on Ethics_, Rabbi Jonathan Sacks
 _Vatican II: The Essential Texts_, ed.
 Norman Tanner, SJ  (about half)
 _Heaven: The Heart's Deepest Longing_, Peter Kreeft